 This didn’t go well.
 I wasn’t sure how to describe the symptoms of this daily thing that made me so tired.
 My uncertainty frustrated him.
 My vagueness and his frustration made for tense, rushed visits increasingly ending with him offering me various medications which I’d decline, insisting that I’d just “take better care of myself,” and that would fix it.
 After all, maybe I wasn’t feeling any different really.
 Maybe it was my imagination.
 Maybe if I just quit smoking.

-Not Feeling Heard in the Doctor-Patient Relationshipmore fatigued, but it had nothing to do with smoking (although I knew that was something I needed to address).
+But in a few weeks, I needed him again.
+I was feeling even more fatigued, but it had nothing to do with smoking (although I knew that was something I needed to address).
 I made the appointment and steeled myself for the visit.
 As I explained my symptoms in a much clearer manner, he offered medication – maybe try this, maybe try that.
 I repeated that I wasn’t seeking medication.
 Should I get a second opinion?
 That idea didn’t go over well, as he kicked his stool away with it slamming against the wall, informing me that I was non-compliant and not willing to listen.
 It took a second to realize this guy is out of control.
 I told him I was entitled to a second opinion and that his behavior was unacceptable.
 I couldn’t believe my own words – speaking up after months of feeling shut down by someone I trust.
 As he wrote down the name of a referral, I realized: This guy’s not in charge of my health; I am.
 I didn’t want his referral; he’d just present me as a non-compliant patient.
 Something in me changed.

 Still, heading to work a million thoughts ran through my head: “I deserved this,” “I should have been a better patient,” “I’m not worth it,” and on and on.
 I was questioning myself – especially as a recovering addict – actually somehow believing the shame-filled illusion that I wasn’t owed the same healthcare as non-addicts because of who I was.
 (For the record, that belief is ludicrous.
 Why would I allow anyone to make me feel less than?
 Everyone deserves quality care, and I’m in the category of everyone.)